jmrmcode/parametric-curves/README.md

 # parametric-curves
 Julia code to implement parametric curves

 Repository to gather Julia code that implements parametric curves.
+Parametric curves are very useful to depict the relationship between two variables which in turn depend on the same covariate but differently.
+The curves shown below can be used to represent seasonal cycles.

 ## General definition of a parametric curve